Homeschooling your child is one thing … but record keeping in your homeschool may be an entirely different ball game!

 Generally the type of curriculum you choose can also help you keep records.
 Many all-in-one curriculum packages already add lesson scheduling and student worksheets for you to keep in a binder once they’re completed.

 Liked this blog post?
-Check out our “How to Homeschool in KS or MO” webinar recording!
+Check out our “How to Homeschool in KS or MO” workshop!